 Communication Is Key

 Before your project kicks off, your fitout team liaises with you to help you understand how it could impact your practice operations.
-By understanding how - and when - you can allocate different rooms to be temporarily unavailable, you’ll also be able to plan ahead and implement any workarounds required.
+By understanding how – and when – you can allocate different rooms to be temporarily unavailable, you’ll also be able to plan ahead and implement any necessary workarounds.

-It’s important that you ask lots of questions and explain any concerns to ensure that any potential problems can be solved before the project gets underway.
+It’s important that you ask lots of questions and explain any concerns early on.
+This will ensure that any potential problems can be solved before the project gets underway.

 Staging the Project

 Staging ensures that your practice continues to function throughout a refurbishment.
-By completing various aspects of the fitout in carefully isolated stages, you’ll be able to treat patients while works are undertaken.
+By completing various aspects of the fitout in carefully isolated stages, you’ll be able to treat patients during building works.

-The extension and refurbishment of Racecourse Road Veterinary Hospital is an example of a successful staged project undertaken by Elite Fitout.
+Elite Fitout completed the extension and refurbishment of Racecourse Road Veterinary Hospital as a staged project.